molo17inc/gluesync-conductor/packages/docker-mate/README.md

 - **Version Checking**: Check for available container updates
 - **Container Persistence**: Track which containers are persisted in configuration
 - **Docker Label Integration**: Use Docker labels for container identification
+- **Gluesync SDK Integration**: Connect to CoreHub for advanced orchestration capabilities

 ## Installation